fml927/my_machine_vision/image/readme.md

+# About
+### info:
-# this folder storage pictures for articals
+this folder storage pictures for articals

-# convert WEBP to other format
+### convert WEBP to other format
-* github can insert webp, but many system have no webp viewer
+1. github can insert webp, but many system have no webp viewer

-* can install convert tool: sudo apt-get install webp , example:
+2. can install convert tool: sudo apt-get install webp , example:

 > WEBP->PNG: dwebp example.webp -o example.png